South Bekasi

-South Bekasi (Bekasi Selatan) is one of the twelve districts (kecamatan) within the municipality of Bekasi, in Jabodetabek (Jakarta's metropolitan area) on the island of Java, Indonesia.
-The district covers an area of 1581 ha, and had a population of 203,654 at the 2010 Census and 210,805 at the 2020 Census.
-Administratively it is divided into five administrative villages (kelurahan): Jaka Mulya (Jakamulya) (273 Ha) with 37,410 inhabitants in 2020, Jaka Setia (Jakasetia) (330 Ha) with 42,2700 inhabitants in 2020, Kayuringin Jaya (368 Ha) with 56,519 inhabitants in 2020, Marga Jaya (Margajaya) (209 Ha) with 16,337 inhabitants in 2020, and Pekayon Jaya (425 Ha) with 58,269 inhabitants in 2020.
+South Bekasi (Bekasi Selatan) is one of the twelve administrative districts (kecamatan) within the municipality of Bekasi, in Jabodetabek (Jakarta's metropolitan area) on the island of Java, Indonesia.
+The district covers an area of 1581 ha, and had a population of 203,654 at the 2010 Census and 210,805 at the 2020 Census; the official estimate as at mid 2023 was 214,493 - comprising 106,105 malkes and 108,388 females.

+The administrative centre is located in Pekayon Jaya, and the district is sub-divided into five urban "villages" or communities (kelurahan), as listed below with their areas, their populations as at the 2020 Census and th official estimates as at mid 2023, together with their postcodes.

 Public schools were started in the district in 1994.
 As of 2013 all of the villages had health centres except for Jaka Setia.

 Geography

 South Bekasi lies in the lowlands with elevations from 0 to 25 metres.
 The area is flat lying with an average slope of 2%, and is subject to flooding during and after heavy rains.